 Is the distinctive, high, pointed pagoda on the top of Point Cameron, located 700m north west of Mount Davidson and Wolgan Trig.
-This Wiradyuri name means "Nipple".
+This Wiradjiri name means "Nipple".
 It is also the property name of Dominic Dellalibera that has the "nipple view" of Pantoneys Crown.
-The Wiradyuri people have endorsed this name.
+The Wiradjiri people have endorsed this name.

 Is now known as (see) Bungleboori Creek.
 Nine Mile Creek was the local and previous name for the south branch of Bungleboori Creek.
 The north branch used to be called North Branch Bungleboori Creek.
 The name Nine Mile was derived from the (mileage) distance from Newnes Junction.